What is they.whiteboarded.me?

-While each of these have their own advantages and disadvantages, most of the ire is directed at whiteboarding, live-coding and online coding challenges.
+While each of these has its advantages and disadvantages, most of the ire is directed at whiteboarding, live-coding, and online coding challenges.

 Are you suggesting that candidates should not have to demonstrate competency?

-No. What I (and others) are suggesting is that the current methods of demonstrating competency do not actually measure competency, nor do they effectively predict a given software engineer’s performance.
+No. We (and others) are suggesting is that the current methods of demonstrating competency do not actually measure competency, nor do they effectively predict a software engineer’s performance.

 Why should I believe this random website?

-Here is a curated list of relevant links, sources and additional resources for your consideration and further perusal.
+Here is a curated list of relevant links, sources, and additional resources for your further consideration.

 How is this different than Glassdoor?

-While Glassdoor allows you to submit a review of a given company’s interview process, it is not tech-focused.
-Additionally, discovery of what companies do whiteboarding / live-coding vs. those who do not is very difficult on Glassdoor.
+While Glassdoor allows you to submit a review of a company’s interview process, it is not particularly tech-focused.
+Additionally, finding which companies do whiteboarding and live-coding vs. those who do not is very difficult on Glassdoor.

 How do I submit changes?

-- Our friends can be reached at Hiring Without Whiteboards.
+- Contact our friends at Hiring Without Whiteboards

-Due to some concerns about the validity of the data and feedback received, I’ve made the difficult decision to discontinue receiving anonymous submissions.
-Some of the submissions received lacked important information and context about a given companies interview process and the anonymous nature made it impossible to follow up to gain additional context.
+Due to some concerns about the validity of the data and feedback received, we’ve made the difficult decision to discontinue receiving anonymous submissions.
+Some of the submissions received lacked important information and context about a some company’s interview process and the anonymity made it impossible to follow up to gain additional context.

-Going forward, I will only accept changes via the channels listed above.
+Going forward, we will only accept changes via the channels listed above.

 What can I do to help?

-- If your company whiteboards, please work to fix your interview process since it will only hurt you in the long run.
+- If your company whiteboards, please work to fix your interview process since it will only hurt your company in the long run